 With a new year comes new goals!

 Being great goal-makers, a few days later Ms. Warner asked the 6th graders if they could help their Kindergarten Buddies make goals for the rest of the school year.
 They gladly took on that request knowing the importance of goal setting even for younger kids.
-It was great watching them help their buddy determine a goal for Math, Reading, and Writing...goals that the Kindergartners will share with their parents at conferences.
-At the end of this blog, two of our 6th graders talk about why it is important for Kindergartners to start making goals early in life.
+It was great watching them help their buddy determine a goal for Math, Reading, Writing, and their personal life...goals that the Kindergartners will share with their parents at conferences.

 Creating goals is a powerful skill to teach children.
 It helps them have a greater sense of self, self control, and confidence.
 Goals help kids know they have the ability to achieve whatever they want to achieve.
 Achievable goals can help our children go far in life!